Marina Piredda

 Marina Piredda (born 28 September 2002) is an Italian figure skater.
 She is the 2019 Toruń Cup champion, 2019 Cup of Tyrol bronze medalist, 2019 Dragon Trophy bronze medalist and 2020 Italian national silver medalist.

+Personal life

+Piredda was born on September 28, 2002.

+She currently studies at the University of Verona.

 Career

 Early years

 Piredda began learning to skate in 2006.
-Joanna Szczypa became her coach when she was about five years old.
+She was initially interested in pursuing ice hockey and would ultimately decide to switch to figure skating after being inspired by watching Italian figure skater, Paolo Bacchini, train at her skating rink.
+Joanna Szczypa would become her coach when she was about five years old.

 Making her junior international debut, Piredda won silver at the Cup of Tyrol in February 2017.
-Continuing in the junior ranks, she took gold at the Dragon Trophy in February 2018 and Egna Trophy in April 2018.
+Continuing in the junior ranks, she took gold at the Dragon Trophy in February 2018 and Egna Trophy in April that same year.

-2018–2019 season
+2018–2019 season: Junior Grand Prix and World Championship debut

-In September, Piredda debuted on the ISU Junior Grand Prix series, placing 13th in British Columbia, Canada.
-In December, she won the junior ladies title at the Italian Championships.
+In September, Piredda debuted on the ISU Junior Grand Prix series, placing thirteenth 2018 JGP Canada.
+She then went on to take gold on the junior level at the 2018 Halloween Cup and silver on the junior level at the 2018 Prague Cup.
+In December, she won the junior ladies title at the 2019 Italian Championships.

-Piredda's senior international debut came in January 2019 at the Toruń Cup.
-After winning gold in Poland, she medalled at two other senior events, taking bronze at the Dragon Trophy in Slovenia and Cup of Tyrol in Austria.
-She was selected to represent Italy at the 2019 World Championships in Saitama, Japan.
+Piredda's senior international debut came in January at the 2019 Toruń Cup.
+She would then medal at two other senior events, taking bronze at the 2019 Dragon Trophy and the 2019 Cup of Tyrol.
+She was ultimately selected to represent Italy at the 2019 World Championships in Saitama, Japan.
+Piredea would place twenty-seventh in the short program, failing to advance to the free skate segment of the competition.
+She followed this event by winning bronze at the 2019 Egna Spring Trophy.

+Piredda was later invited to compete for Team Italy at the 2019 World Team Trophy.
+At the event, Piredda would score personal bests in all competition segments, finishing seventh in the women's individual event and Team Italy would place sixth overall.

+2019–2020 & 2020–21 seasons: Injury

+Due to a foot injury that required surgery during the summer off-season, Piredda was only able to resume training in the fall.
+Her first competitions of the season were at the 2019 CS Ice Star and the 2019 CS Warsaw Cup, where she placed seventh and eighteenth, respectively.
+In December, she competed at the 2020 Italian Championships, where she would win the silver medal.

+Shortly following the national championships, Piredda would reinjure her foot due to tissues having not fully healed from her previous surgery.
+As a result, Piredda was forced to stop training, thus ending her season.
+She would also miss the entire 2020–21 figure skating season to fully recover from this injury.